wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 Ok, modules loaded: Main.
 ```

-If you make some changes to the source code and want GHCi to recompile the program, give the `:reload` command.
+If you make some changes to the source code and want GHCi to recompile the program, use the `:reload` command.
 The program will be recompiled as necessary, with GHCi doing its best to avoid actually recompiling modules if their external dependencies haven’t changed.

 ```haskell
 GHCi> :reload